-RESP 121 Critical Care Concepts I (3) This course is a lecture/laboratory course that prepares the student to wor in the critical care units.
-Content includes adult mechanical ventilators, a management, ventilation techniques, critical care monitoring and assessmi ill patient. dvanced airway RESP 123 Clinical Application and Procedures II (( This course will provide clinical instruction in adult critical care with emp assessment, ICU monitoring, ventilation techniques and advanced airway RESP 128 Pulmonary Disease (2) This course is an in-depth review of diseases of the lungs and systemic in clinical support to be provided by the respiratory therapist, to include pha management.
-RESP 130 Entry-Level Review () This course is a comprehensive review in preparation for the mock certification the completion of a mock certification examination.
-1-0-1 ) acation examinations and RESP 218 Advanced Pharmacology (2) This course will provide student with advanced knowledge of pharmacological administered to the critically ill patients, emergency settings, and operation RESP 226 Clinical Application and Procedures III (( This course will emphasize advanced skills, ventilator management, anes PFT.
-0-24-3 ) thesia, rehab, PICU and RESP 230 Respiratory Care Topics (1) This course will help students develop an understanding of respiratory ho equipment, procedures and patient care.
-Clinical Practice Guidelines will topics relating to respiratory care will be discussed.
-RESP 231 Critical Care Concepts II (A This course is a continuation of RESP 122, assessment, modification of m initiate, conduct, or modify respiratory care techniques in an emergency so other special procedures.
-RESP 235 Neonatology and Pediatric Respiratory Care (A This course is a study of neonatal and pediatric anatomy and physiology. newborn and pediatric patients with cardiopulmonary disorders.
-The stud types of equipment used in treatment of these patients.
-RESP 240 Diagnostic Procedures (A This course is a lecture/laboratory course designed as an introduction to p (PFT/EKG), chest x-ray, bronchoscopy, and exercise testing.
-2-1-2 ) pulmonary diagnostics RESP 255 Advanced Cardiopulmonary Physiology (A This course is designed for the therapist-level practitioner, includes advant physiology considerations of the cardiac, pulmonary, and renal systems.
-3-0-3 ) nced anatomy and RESP 261 Clinical Application and Procedures IV (( This course is a continuation of RESP 225.
-The student will apply assess respiratory care, and critical respiratory care techniques to the neonatal/per critical care patient.
+RESP 103 Cardiopulmonary Physiology A review of cardiopulmonary physiology with emphasis on structure and function applications are introduced to gain an understanding of the normal cardiopulmon RESP 104 Fundamentals of Respiratory Therapy A lecture/laboratory course covering the full scope to respiratory therapy techniq and equipment, and as well as the history and purpose of the University.
+(3-1-4) ues, procedures RESP 109 Clinical Applications and Procedures I The course will provide clinical practice in applying general patient airway care, humidity and aerosol therapy, chest physical therapy, and infection control; designability to communicate with other members of the health care team.
+RESP 119 Pharmacology This course will prepare the student in the understanding and delivery of various pharmacological agents employed in respiratory therapy.
+(1-0-2) medicines and RESP 121 Critical Care Concepts I This course is a lecture/laboratory course that prepares the student to work with v in the critical care units.
+Content includes adult mechanical ventilators, advance management, ventilation techniques, critical care monitoring and assessment/car ill patient. d airway RESP 123 Clinical Application and Procedures II This course will provide clinical instruction in adult critical care with emphasis of assessment, ICU monitoring, ventilation techniques and advanced airway manage RESP 129 Pulmonary Disease This course is an in-depth review of diseases of the lungs and systemic infection clinical support to be provided by the respiratory therapist, to include pharmacol- management.
+RESP 130 Entry-Level Review This course is a comprehensive review in preparation for the mock certification et the completion of a mock certification examination.
+(1-0-1) examinations and RESP 218 Advanced Pharmacology This course will provide student with advanced knowledge of pharmacology with administered to the critically ill patients, emergency settings, and operating room RESP 226 Clinical Application and Procedures III This course will emphasize advanced skills, ventilator management, anesthesia, pPFT.
+(0-24-3) rehab, PICU and RESP 230 Respiratory Care Topics This course will help students develop an understanding of respiratory homecare equipment, procedures and patient care.
+Clinical Practice Guidelines will be emptopics relating to respiratory care will be discussed.
+RESP 231 Critical Care Concepts II This course is a continuation of RESP 122, assessment, modification of mechani initiate, conduct, or modify respiratory care techniques in an emergency setting, other special procedures.

-SOCL 249
+SOCL 198

-RESP 265
+RESP 240